 - The people are some of the kindest you will ever meet.

-I can hand on heart say I did not have one bad experience with any person I met in India, in fact, quite the opposite, the person are so wonderfully kind, genuinely interested and helpful people.
+I can hand on heart say I did not have one bad experience with any person I met in India, in fact, quite the opposite, the people are so wonderfully kind, genuinely interested and helpful people.
+I hope this is something all first-time travellers to India find.

 - Delhi belly is real, except it can happen anywhere in the country.

-It is likely you will be shocked by the lack of sanitation in various parts of India, I certainly was, it was probably the biggest culture shock for me despite reading a lot about it before visiting.
+If it is your first time visiting India it is likely you will be shocked by the lack of sanitation in various parts of the country, I certainly was, it was probably the biggest culture shock for me despite reading a lot about it before visiting.
 Despite eating vegetarian, avoiding street food, being obsessive with hand hygiene at every opportunity, I still got sick.
 I missed out on nearly two full days in Munnar due to being unwell and when I say unwell, it was the most unwell I have ever been in my life, I could not have left the bed if I had wanted to.
 In hindsight, I probably should have sought medical attention of some form, but after two bed bound days out I powered through and thankfully managed to get over it.
 It completely drained me.

 - Cows are everywhere